-For both non-occupational and occupational claims, procedures were coded using Current Procedural Terminology (CPT[®]) and/or Healthcare Common Procedure Coding System (HCPCS).
+For both non-occupational and occupational claims, procedures were coded using Current Procedural Terminology (CPT®) and/or Healthcare Common Procedure Coding System (HCPCS).
 Prescriptions were coded using the National Drug Code (NDC).
-CPT codes were grouped using SNOMED CT groupings derived from Observational Health Data Science and Informatics' ATHENA standardized vocabularies.13 SNOMED CT is one of a suite of designated standards for use in U.S. Federal Government systems for the electronic exchange of clinical health information, and is also a required standard in interoperability specifications of the U.S. Healthcare Information Technology Standards Panel.
+CPT codes were grouped using treatment/diagnosis groupings developed for MDGuidelines' Diagnosis and Related Treatment (DART) module.
+For CPT codes not covered by DART and HCPCS codes, we used SNOMED CT groupings derived from Observational Health Data Science and Informatics' ATHENA standardized vocabularies.
+SNOMED CT is one of a suite of designated standards for use in U.S. Federal Government systems for the electronic exchange of clinical health information, and is also a required standard in interoperability specifications of the U.S. Healthcare Information Technology Standards Panel.
 NDCs were grouped using the drug classes in MDGuidelines' Formulary or the therapeutic class defined by IBM Micromedex Red Book.

-After combining all costs from the treatment group within a disability episode together, the principal procedure were identified by finding the most expensive procedure within a disability episode, and where that treatment was the most expensive procedure in at least 5% of the cases for that diagnosis group.
+After combining all costs from the treatment group within a disability episode together, the principal treatments were identified by finding the most expensive procedure within a disability episode, and where that treatment was the most expensive procedure in at least 5% of the cases for that diagnosis group.
 Anesthesia procedures were not considered principal treatments, as they are typically part of a surgical procedure.